US Covid-19 cases hit two-month high, 10 states report record increases

 Nineteen states have seen record increases in new cases so far in October.

-Amid the resurgence in cases across the nation, President Donald Trump, who recently contracted Covid-19, is set to resume his re-election campaign on Saturday by addressing supporters from the balcony of the White House.
+Amid the resurgence in cases across the nation, President Donald Trump, who recently contracted Covid-19, addressed his supporters from the balcony of the White House on Saturday, a prelude to restarting his re-election campaign.

 Trump and his administration have faced criticism for their handling of the pandemic that has claimed over 213,000 lives in the country, as well as for a lax approach to mask-wearing and social distancing in the White House.